 He wanted an efficient and better approach to gardening that both advanced and novice gardeners can benefit and enjoy.

-Mel wanted to do away with the laborious, inefficient approach of growing crops by focusing on spacing, planting, soil, and weed control.
+Mel wanted to do away with the laborious, inefficient approach of growing crops by developing a gardening method focusing on spacing, planting, soil, and weed control.

 That is why he invented square foot gardening.
 Today, it remains a practical approach to gardening that is beneficial for both experienced and novice growers.

 Why square foot gardening?

 The basic concept of the square foot method is to control the soil you plant in and making access to your plants easier.

 This better way of gardening requires less time, energy, and maintenance.
 About only 20% of space can is needed to grow the same amount of fresh produce with fewer seeds and lesser water supply.